 -

-Deploy the model so it can receive a REST request, make a prediction, and return results synchronously with low latency.
+Deploy the model so it can receive an HTTP request, make a prediction, and return results synchronously with low latency.
 This is useful for interactive applications where predictions must be made synchronously.

 - Asynchronous inference